luontola/web-intro/databases.md

 ### Read comments from a text file

-Use the following code to read the contents of the text file and give it as a parameter to the picture template.
+Use the following code to read the contents of the text file and pass it to the picture template.
 The `if File.exist?` avoids the program crashing when the text file doesn't yet exist.

 ```ruby
 get '/pictures/:picture.html' do